zeroDivZero/notes-javascript/notes/execution_context.md

    * Determine value of `this`
 2. Execution phase:
    * Code of func that generated current context is executed line by line.

+## Variable Object

+Arg obj created, containing all args passed to func.

+Code scanned for func declarations.
+For each func, prop created in VO, pointing to func.